 1980 - 84 scientific consultant to the International Building Exhibition Berlin (I.B.A.) for the new construction areas.
 1981 - 85 external member of the editorial board of Casabella, Milan.
 1986 - 90 deputy editor and from 1990 - 95 editor of Domus, Milan.
 2000 - 05 member of the editorial committee of “The Harvard Design Magazine”.
 Since 1995 publishing regularly articles in the Neue Zürcher Zeitung.

 Since 1980 own architectural practice: first in Berlin, then in Milan and Zurich.
-Among his most important projects: office building in Block 109, Berlin (1991-1996), with Marlene Dörrie; housing group in Maria Lankowitz near Graz (1995-1999) with Marlene Dörrie and Michael Regner; entrance square of the Audi factory, Ingolstadt (1999-2001), with Wolfgang Weinzierl; urban design planning of Novartis Campus in St. Johann, Basel, (2001 ff); underground station Mergellina, Naples (2004-2008); reshaping of the Donau banks, Regensburg (2004 ff), with Wolfgang Weinzierl and others; master plan Richti Quartier, Wallisellen, as well as planning of the open spaces and of a residential block with shops (2007-2013).
-These and other projects have been published in the most significant architecture magazines, amongst them Lotus international, Milan, and AMC (Architecture, Mouvement, Continuité), Paris, and in expositions (individual and collective), for example the Biennale di Venezia.
+Among his most important projects: office building in Block 109, Berlin (1991-1996), with Marlene Dörrie; housing group in Maria Lankowitz near Graz (1995-1999) with Marlene Dörrie and Michael Regner; entrance square of the Audi factory, Ingolstadt (1999-2001), with Wolfgang Weinzierl; urban design planning of Novartis Campus in St. Johann, Basel, (2001 ff); underground station Mergellina, Naples (2004-2008); reshaping of the Donau banks, Regensburg (2004 ff), with Wolfgang Weinzierl and others; master plan Richti Quartier, Wallisellen, as well as planning of the open spaces and of a residential block with shops (2007-2014); parking garage in East Hanover, New Jersey (2011-2014).
+These and other projects have been published in the most significant architecture magazines, amongst them Casabella, Domus and Lotus international, Milan, Arquitectura Viva, Madrid, and AMC (Architecture, Mouvement, Continuité), Paris, as well as in expositions (individual and collective), for example the Biennale di Venezia.
 Member of various jurys for architecture competitions and prizes, among them the Praemium Imperiale, Tokyo (consultant); the Mies van der Rohe Award for European Architecture, Barcelona (chairman) and the Green Prize for Urban Planning, Harvard University.